Ph.D. in Anthropology

 - Writing Anthropology Seminar (3 credits)

-- As needed: Seminars, courses in other departments, language coursework, methods, statistics, fieldwork, or laboratory work (42 credits)
+- As needed: Seminars, courses in other departments, language coursework, methods, statistics, fieldwork, laboratory work, writing thesis in later years (45 credits)

 - Annual assessments, with especially serious scrutiny at the completion of Year 1